 I remember one student in particular who struggled with visual models.
 We’ll call him Ian.
 On the first day of the year, several students told me that Ian was the “best math student in the grade.”
 And when it came to calculations, they were right.

 Ian knew his times tables inside and out.
 He could add, subtract, multiply, and divide four-digit numbers.
 He even knew all the tricks for operating with fractions, and could convert them to decimals.

 Sure, they had done some conceptual work at the lower grades.
 But Ian had learned to hang back during those activities.
 When it was time for tests and quizzes, it was all about calculation.
 His strong suit.

 How Visual Models Rebalance the Scales

 In my class, opting out of visual models wasn’t an option.
 I have a habit of aligning assessment with instruction.
-So once we started using visual models, I modified my tests and quizzes.
-Students had to interpret visual models and make their own.
+So once we started using visual representations, I modified my tests and quizzes.
+Students had to interpret models and make their own.
 Their grades also incorporated group projects in which they creating presentations and animated visual models.

 While many students thrived, Ian sulked.
 The rules of the game had changed.
 No longer were math facts the only standard of success.
 Other students began to see the value in their strengths.
 Problem solving and visual representations were just as important as arithmetic.
 Students who used to think they weren’t “math people” began to actively engage in class.

 For many of us, a level playing field in our classes is a good thing.
 But when standards of success change, those who were winners under the “old rules” can feel slighted.

 Once Ian began earning “normal” grades (A minuses and B plusses), his parents noticed.
 They expressed their concern.
 They wanted to know what was so important about word problems and visual models.
 This was math class, after all.